 Planners study the relationship of roadway corridors and activity centers, the functional classification of roadways, corridor operations at various levels of volume and capacity, as well as traffic safety and crash history.
 The challenges facing the future of the transportation network in Wake Forest are the collective result of sustained growth, continued reliance on the automobile for short trips, and increasing competition for limited transportation funds.
 One potential solution to this challenge is a complete street.
 Complete streets is North Carolina's approach to an efficient multi-modal transportation network that safely accommodates the access, mobility and safety needs of motorists, transit users, bicyclists and pedestrians of all ages and abilities.
 In Wake Forest, the complete street design would complement access and mobility requirements of the major and minor thoroughfares.
 In addition to improving and expanding our existing road infrastructure, we will increase the number of bicycle and pedestrian facilities.

-Keep up-to-date on road closures affecting our area with our real-time traffic alerts.
+Keep up-to-date on road closures and other projects affecting our area with our real-time traffic alerts.

 Greenways are an important part of the Town of Wake Forest's Open Space & Greenways Plan, updated in 2009.
 Greenways answer the growing public demand for safe and pleasant ways to travel about the town and offer many benefits.
 The town's first greenway was constructed in 2003.
 Currently there are eight miles of developed and 50 miles of undeveloped greenways in the Wake Forest system, with more greenways being built every year.
 Greenway corridors are prioritized to meet economic and transportation objectives.